-During 2018, the Wilkesboro Police Department had five (5) Motor Vehicle Pursuits.
-In 2017, the agency had six Motor Vehicle Pursuits.
-Of the five pursuits in 2018, only three occurred during the day shift and two occurred during the night shift.
-The average duration of the pursuits was 8.5 minutes.
-The average distance the pursuits covered was 6.76 miles.
-The longest pursuit traveled 23.6 miles and lasted twenty-four minutes.
-The pursuits were initiated due to a variety of driving behaviors to include Careless and Reckless Driving, Speeding and Narcotics Interdiction.
-A total of 28 charges were filed in 2018 involving police pursuits.
-Two of the pursuits were terminated due to the losing sight of the suspect.
-The longest pursuit traveled into Ashe County when the suspects were stopped by the use of tire deflation devices put out by the Ashe County Sheriff's Office.
-All of the pursuits were reviewed by the agencies command staff and found to be within departmental policy.
+During 2019, the Wilkesboro Police Department had four (4) Motor Vehicle Pursuits.
+In 2018, the agency had five (5) Motor Vehicle Pursuits.
+Of the four pursuits in 2019 two (2) occurred during day shift and two (2) occurred during night shift.
+The average duration of the pursuits was 12.6 minutes.
+The average distance the pursuits covered was 11.9 miles.
+The longest pursuit traveled 27 miles and lasted twenty-nine (29) minutes.
+The pursuits were initiated due to a variety of driving behaviors to include Careless and Reckless Driving, Speeding and assisting another agency.
+A total of 27 charges were filed in 2019 involving police pursuits.
+One of the pursuits was terminated by the officer due to losing sight of the suspect.
+The longest pursuit traveled into Watauga County when the suspects were stopped using tire deflation devices put out by the Watauga County Sheriff's Office.
+All the pursuits were reviewed by the agencies command staff and found to be within departmental policy.
+The department also had one deployment of a tire deflation device; we were requested to deploy the device to assist the Caldwell County Sheriff's Office in a pursuit which was entering our town.
+The deployment was successful in ending the pursuit with no injuries.